mobizt/FirebaseClient/README.md

 This Firebase library is quite comprehensive which covers many applications.

 It is suitable for all serverless applications e.g. data logging, automation and IoTs.
-You can choose what options and services you want to use (see [Library Build Options](#library-build-options)) and it also works with any network interfaces (WiFi, Ethernet and GSM/PPP modem).
+You can choose what options and services you want to use (see [Library Build Options](#library-build-options)).

 There are many types of authentications supported and you can manage the user account with sign up (user/guest), delete, verify the user and reset the user password.